Mike Hostilo Law Firm

 The improper use of forceps can cause injury to the skin.
 Swelling and bruising are normal if a breech delivery is required.
 However, the medical professionals involved in the delivery should be qualified to carry out these procedures without doing harm to the baby.
 THose lacking sufficient training can leave permanent marks and injuries on your baby, some of which may cause severe pain.

 Has your newborn baby suffered any of the injuries listed above?
-Contact one of the birth injuries lawyers at our trusted personal injury law firm today.
+Contact birth injury lawyers at our trusted personal injury law firm today.

 How Do I Know If My Newborn Baby Was Injured Due to Medical Malpractice?